Yamini-Namburi/Yamini-Namburi-github.io/myprojects/test/developertask/Readme.txt

-Index.html is used to run the component
-Invoked on the form submit which Parses phones.json to
+"....Index.html is used to run the component ...." - is the landing page Invoked on the form submit which Parses phones.json to
     retrieve the data which needs to be changed on the phone selection based on color and the capacity of the phone:-